wftutorials/flask-beginner-tutorial/README.md

     return redirect('/')
 ```

-We use the `redirect` function send the user to a different route after
+We use the `redirect` function to send the user to a different route after
 logging out.

 The results can can be seen below.